-RULE 29.
-Whenever any standing committee of either house shall desire to arrange for a public hearing upon any subject of legislation pending before such committee, it shall be the duty of the chairman of such committee to consult with the chairman of the corresponding committee of the other house and endeavor to arrange a hearing by the joint committees of the two houses.
+JointRULE 27.
+Whenever any standingCommitteecommittee of either house shall de-Meetings.sire to arrange for a public hearing upon any subject of legislative study pending before such committee, it shall be the duty of the chairperson of such committee to consult with the chairperson of the corresponding committee of the other house and endeaver to arrange a hearing by the joint committees of the two houses.

-All public hearings held by joint committees shall be scheduled at least five days in advance and shall be given publicity: Provided, That this provision shall not apply to joint hearings held after the fiftieth day of the session.
+All joint public hearings held by the committees shall be scheduled at least five days in advance, shall be open to the public, and shall be given publicity: Provided, That the notice and scheduling provision shall not apply to joint hearings held after the fiftieth day of the regular session or during any special session.

+Each House JudgeRULE 28.
+Each house of the

+legislature is the judge of the

+qualifications and election of

+its members, and shall try all
-Each HouseRULE 30.
-Each house of theJudge of Its Ownlegislature is the judge of theMembership.qualifications and election of its members, and shall tryall contested elections of its members in such manner as it may direct.

-Sessions of the RULE 31.
-The sessions of the legislature shall be held biennially, convening at 12 o'clock noon on the second Monday of January each odd year, as provided by chapter XX of the Laws of 1891 (44.04.010, RCW) in accordance with art.
+contested elections of its members in such manner as it may direct.
+Sessions of the RULE 29.
+The sessions of the leg-Legislature. islature shall be held biennially, convening at 12 o'clock noon on the second Monday of January each odd year, as provided by chapter XX of the Laws of 1891 (44.04.010, RCW) in accordance with art.
 2, section 12 of the state Constitution.

-Amendments to RULE 32.
-These joint rules Joint Rules. may be amended by concurrent resolution agreed to by a majority of the members of each house, provided one day's notice be given of the motion thereof.
+Amendments toRULE 30.
+These joint rules may be amended by concurrent resolution agreed to by a majority of the members of each house, provided one day's notice be given of the motion thereof.

-Joint Rules of RULE 33.
-The permanent joint Special Session. rules adopted at the regular session shall govern any special session called during the same legislative biennium.
+Joint Rules of RULE 31.
+The permanent joint Special Session. joint rules adopted at the regular session shall govern any special session called during the same legislative biennium.